Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-We use the $329$ building models in our dataset to test the above simplistic style recognition and patch localization scheme.
-Some results are shown in Figure~\ref{fig:style_localization_app}.
-The style recognition accuracy is $71.4\%$, which shows promise but is slightly lower than the $74.77\%$ obtained by our unsupervised style clustering with PSLF feature fusion.
-There are a few possible reasons: a) there is no multi-view feature fusion since each building sketch in the training set has only one view; b) the building sketches may have different views than our projections; c) the building sketches contain richer set of feature lines than the projected feature lines extracted in our method.
+We use our building models to test style prediction and style patch location.
+A sample of results are shown in Figure~\ref{fig:style_localization_app}.
+The style prediction accuracy is $71.4\%$, which is slightly lower than the $74.77\%$ by our unsupervised style clustering with feature fusion.
+The reasons include: 1) We did not use fused feature since each building sketch in the training set has only one view; 2) The building sketches may have different views than our projections; 3) The building sketches contain richer lines than our projected line drawings.